-comfort but also to prevent hypothermia.
-This potentially fatal condition occurs when the body loses heat faster than it can generate it.
-Skiers and winter campers are not the only ones who are at risk.
-Being wet on a breezy summer day can also bring on the condition.
-If you find yourself or a member of your party shivering uncontrollably and acting disoriented, seek shelter, remove all wet clothing, wrap them in a blanket and drink warm, nonalcoholic liquids.
-Serious cases of hypothermia require prompt medical treatment.
-PARK REGULATIONS For your safety, and to protect Acadia's treasures, please read and follow all National Park Service regulations.
-Complete regulations are available at any park visitor center.
-ACCIDENTS Accidents must be reported to park rangers if they involve personal injury or property damage.
-BICYCLES Bicycles are permitted on all paved park roads (including Park Loop Road) and Acadia's network of carriage roads, except those private carriage roads marked with signs posted by the Green Rock Company.
+PARK REGULATIONS

+ACCIDENTS

+Accidents must be reported to park rangers if they involve personal injury or property damage.

+BICYCLES Bicycles are permitted on all paved park roads and Acadia's network of carriage roads, except marked private ones.
 Bicycles are not allowed on hiking trails.
-Use caution on the narrow, winding Park Loop Road.
+Use caution on the narrow, winding Park Loop Road. eBikes, which are considered motorvehicles under the Code of Federal Regulations, are not permitted on carriage roads or the shuttle.
 CAMPING Only camp in designated campsites at Blackwoods, Seawall, Isle au Haut and Schoodic Woods campgrounds.
 FIRES AND FIREWOOD Gathering dead and downed wood within the campgrounds is prohibited.
-Take wood from park-provided woodpiles only.
+Only use wood from park-provided woodpiles or dead/downed wood from elsewhere in the park.
 Only build fires in designated fire rings or fireplaces in campgrounds and picnic areas.
-"Burn it where you buy it!"
 It is against Maine state law to bring firewood into Maine from out of state.
 WEAPONS AND FIREWORKS Firearms regulations vary by park.
-Check with the National Park Service or the park you plan to visit before your trip for most upto-date information.
+Check with the National Park Service or the park you plan to visit before your trip for most up-to-date information.
 The possession or use of firecrackers or fireworks is prohibited.

 HUNTING AND FISHING Hunting and trapping are prohibited.
 Fishing is permitted in accordance with Maine state law.
-A state license is required for freshwater fishing for those 16 and older.
-The fee for a one-day license for residents or nonresidents is \$11.
+A state license is required for freshwater fishing for Maine residents 16 years or older and non-residents 12 years or older.
+The fee for a one-day license is \$11.
 Licenses cannot be purchased in the park, but are available at some town offices and hardware stores or online at mefishwildlife.com.
 Call (207) 288-3338 for more information.
 PETS Pets must always be on leashes no longer than six feet.
 They are allowed in all park locations except Duck Harbor Campground on Isle au Haut, Wild Gardens of Acadia at Sieur de Monts, hiking trails that require iron rungs or ladders, park buildings and on ranger-led programs.
-Pets are prohibited on Echo Lake Beach between May 14-September 15, and Sand Beach between June 15-September 8.
+Pets are prohibited on Echo Lake Beach between May 15 and September 15, and Sand Beach between June 15 and September 8.
 Always clean up after your pet.
-DRIVING Drive safely and wear your seat belt.
-The speed limit is 35 mph in the park unless otherwise noted.
+DRIVING The speed limit is 35 mph in the park unless otherwise noted.
 All-terrain vehicles are prohibited.
 All motorized vehicles are prohibited on park trails and carriage roads.
 KEEP WILDLIFE WILD Don't feed, chase or harass wildlife.
 Please do not approach animals, and be sure to throw your trash in proper receptacles.
 If animals begin to associate people with food, they may lose their fear of humans and consequently lose their ability to find food on their own.
+TAKE ONLY PICTURES The possession, destruction, removal or disturbance of park property or natural and cultural resources is prohibited.